-Applicants for whom English or Māori is not their first language are required to provide proof of an acceptable pass/grade gained in an accepted English language test.
+Applicants seeking admission under Part 3, Section 1, Clause 1.5.4, are required to provide proof of an acceptable pass/grade gained in an accepted English language test.

 The preferred external test is the International English Language Testing System (IELTS) Academic test.
 A 1.0-9.0 scale is used to indicate the level achieved by any individual who takes the IELTS test; a separate score is given for each of the four skills of listening (L), speaking (S), reading (R) and writing (W).
-The Certificate in English for Academic Study (see page 568) is recognised by AUT as a qualification which measures English language proficiency.
+The Certificate in English for Academic Study is recognised by AUT as a qualification which measures English language proficiency.

 The English language requirements for all of the programmes offered by the University are specified in terms of the grading scale used for the IELTS test.
-Satisfactory performance in other tests is accepted by some teaching departments but not all; all departments prefer applicants to have taken the IELTS test.
+Satisfactory performance in other tests is accepted by some teaching departments but not all; all departments prefer applicants to have taken the IELTS test within two years of their application to a programme.